charlieconneely/emerging-tech-tasks/README.md

-## emerging-tech-tasks
+## Emerging Technologies 20/21 - Tasks
+### Charlie Conneely - G00348887
-This repository contains my solutions to all tasks assigned within the Emerging Technologies module 2020.
+This repository contains my solutions to all tasks assigned within the Emerging Technologies module 2020. <br/><br/>
+**Contents:** <br/>
+* `tasks.ipynb` :
+  * Solutions written in Python to tasks 1 - 4
+  * Tasks are labeled, described and separated with a horizontal line using markdown cells.
+  * References are supplied at the bottom.
+* `images` :
+  * Folder containing all images used within `tasks.ipynb`